 - Transparency: Your business’s assertions must be backed up by transparent, proven facts.

 Because of water and air pollution, animal abuse, and other environmental issues, green marketing research clearly shows that incorporating progressive ideas into a business’s marketing strategy is important for our planet’s survival.
-Through its commitment to sustainability, your company empowers people to live healthier, more conscious, and more responsible lives.
+Your company's commitment to sustainability empowers people to live healthier, more conscious, and more responsible lives.